-Purpose: The investigation was undertaken to study the effects of the herbicide triclopyr, nitrogen and their combinations on Striga incidence and sorghum growth.
+Purpose - The purpose of this paper is to study the effects of the herbicide triclopyr, nitrogen and their combinations on Striga incidence and sorghum growth.

-Design/Methodology/Approach: A greenhouse study was undertaken in the 2013 season.
+Design/methodology/approach - A greenhouse study was undertaken in season 2013.
 Sorghum cv Wad Ahmed, urea and triclopyr were employed.
-Treatments were arranged in a randomised complete design with four replicates.
+Treatments were arranged in a randomized complete design with four replicates.

-Findings: Nitrogen alone suppressed the parasite completely early in the season.
-Triclopyr at 0.3 and 0.4 kg a.e. ha-1 reduced Striga emergence by 92.9% and 58.3% early and late in the season, respectively.
-Triclopyr at 0.3 kg a.e. ha-1 applied subsequent to nitrogen at 43.8 kg ha-1 effected poor control of the parasite.
-Unrestricted Striga parasitism reduced sorghum height and chlorophyll content by 50.38% and 16.62%, respectively.
+Findings - Nitrogen alone suppressed the parasite completely early in the season.
+Triclopyr at 0.3 and 0.4 kg a.e. ha^{-1} reduced Striga emergence by 92.9 and 58.3 per cent early and late in the season, respectively.
+Triclopyr at 0.3 kg a.e. ha^{-1} applied subsequent to nitrogen at 43.8 kg ha^{-1} effected poor control of the parasite.
+Unrestricted Striga parasitism reduced sorghum height and chlorophyll content by 50.38 and 16.62 per cent, respectively.
 Triclopyr, nitrogen and their combination improved sorghum growth considerably.

-Originality: The results suggest that the herbicide, when applied subsequent to nitrogen, afforded the most consistent performance and resulted in the highest suppression of the parasite.
+Originality/value - The results suggest that the herbicide when applied subsequent to nitrogen afforded the most consistent performance and resulted in the highest suppression of the parasite.